nassimus26/FlowControl/README.md

 - Fixed BufferedBatch processing :

-     * Will submit the callable when the buffer is ready (full), extremely useful for small operations)
+     * Will submit the callable when the buffer is ready (full), extremely useful to reduce Threads context switching)

 Main classes :